 Victoria Day Long Weekend

-This is a chance to get your 2020 cycling season off to a great start, by joining the sixth anniversary of one of TBN’s most popular rides along the quiet roads and off-road paved trails of the Niagara Region.
+After a two year absence, this is a chance to get the 2022 cycling season off to a great start by joining one of TBN’s most popular rides along the quiet roads and off-road paved trails of the Niagara Region.
 This year we have 40 spots - note that this trip sold out quickly in previous years.

 “Easy to get to know people”

 “A great place to bike with lots of options, this weekend is very good value … the small group of friendly riders makes it easy to get to know people.”

 Anne Marie Corrigan, participant in 2016 and 2017

 We’ll once again stay at the comfortable Niagara College residence near Niagara-on-the-Lake.
 You’ll have your own bedroom in a shared suite, complete with a shared full bathroom and shared kitchenette, including a refrigerator.
 Coffee, tea and juice are provided.
 Beyond this, for people looking to keep costs down, consider bringing your own supplies for breakfasts.
 There is also a Tim Hortons and McDonald's in the large outlet mall, just a three minute drive or ride away.

 Note that given the shared bathroom and common area, attendees will be invited to select the other TBN member with whom they would like to share the suite.